Political Analyst Weighs In on Floyd Shivambu’s Visit to Shepherd Bushiri

 What did Kotze say?

 According to eNCA, Kotze said Shivambu's visit will have an impact on his political career.
 He said Shivambu openly associated himself with a fugitive from the law and this is where the party wants to distance itself.
-He also said the MKP and other parties do want to have relationships with churches.
+He also said the MKP and other parties want to have relationships with churches.

-Shivambu shared a video which Bushiri posted of his visit to Malawi.
+Shivambu shared a video that Bushiri posted of his visit to Malawi.
 Bushiri, a fugitive who fled the country in 2020 after he was arrested on charges of fraud and money laundering, praised Shivambu.
 He lauded his political ideology, and in return, Shivambu saluted Bushiri.
 He said that Bushiri is widely respected in his country because of the role he played in creating economic opportunities.

 Shivambu faces backlash

 Shivambu's visit didn't go down well with the public or his party.
 In a statement, the MK Party distanced itself from the visit.
 The party slammed Bushiri and said that it opposes fugitives of the law.
-The party added that the visit was unsanctioned and Shivambu did not receive a mandate form the party to go to Malawi.
+The party added that the visit was unsanctioned and Shivambu did not receive a mandate from the party to go to Malawi.

-The Minister of Justice and Constitutional Development Mmamoloko Kubayi condemned the visit.
+Minister of Justice and Constitutional Development Mmamoloko Kubayi condemned the visit.
 She slammed Shivambu and said he was associating with people who knowingly broke the law.

 A political analyst discussed Floyd Shivambu's visit to Malawi